Yanis-Gerst/luma_study/README.md

 To run a multimodal model, you need pre-trained unimodal models.
 The code will load these based on their IDs.
 For example, if your multimodal model has an ID of `1`, it will load weights from `audio_1` and `image_1`.

+For creating the plots, you have to run `plots.py` file.
+In that file you have a name variable that store the path to the results json file you want to plot.

 ### Installation
 Clone the repository and navigate into the project directory: